 All data log-transformed (base 10).
 For each parameter (e.g., Rmax), only the variable with the best positioning was selected (e.g., Rmax.min.25).
 Highlighted in grey are the best positioned variables which are little correlated to each others (threshold: 0.7).

 Table 7.
-Case study C: Comparison between extant and extinct species to infer the diet of the extinct species thanks to ANOVA on the first four principal components and followed by pairwise comparison of the means using Tukey’s HSD.
+Case study C: Comparison between extant and extinct species to infer the diet of the extinct ruminants thanks to ANOVA on the first four principal components and followed by pairwise comparison of the means using Tukey’s HSD.